-(DMS) Cut 20 off 20mm x 5mm styrene as step treads.
-NOTE: the steps are not aligned to the bottom of the solebars, but about 1mm above the bottom.
-Mount all step treads at the same height (both units) at the positions marked on the solebars previously (step 54).
-Use the 20mm steps for the passenger and cab doors and the 30mm steps for the baggage/guard's door.
+57) Cut 12 off 18mm x 5mm, 2 off 30mm x 5mm of 1mm (40 thou) styrene as step treads.
+NOTE: the steps are not aligned to the bottom of the solebars, but about 1mm above the.
+The actual vertical positioning can be determined by casting C23 (DMCL) because the step tread for that door sits inside the opening in the casting.
+Mount all other step treads at the same height (both units) at the positions marked on the solebars previously (step 56.1).
+Use the 18mm steps for the passenger and cab doors and the 14

+30mm steps for the baggage/guard's door.
 Additional strength can be gained by adding a strip of styrene to the front of the solebar in line with the step, once painted it is hardly noticeable, see right.
-Remember to keep the step tread horizontal as it projects out from the solebar.